FindMySchool LogoFindMySchool

 In real terms, this often means families can plan a smoother continuation through Key Stage 2, particularly if the junior school is popular.
 It is still worth understanding the details of how priority works (and what happens if applications exceed places), but the presence of a formal link is a meaningful piece of stability for parents thinking beyond Year 2.

-Shears Green Infant School is oversubscribed on the available admissions data, with 162 applications for 79 offers, which is around 2.05 applications per place.
-This is the kind of demand level where living location and admissions criteria matter, and where families should not assume a place without doing the homework early.
+Shears Green Infant School can be competitive for Reception entry.
+This is the kind of context where living location and admissions criteria matter, and where families should not assume a place without doing the homework early.

 A practical tool-based step: families who are serious about this school should use a precise distance checker (rather than map estimates) and track how distance criteria are applied each year.
 Even where distance is the final tie-breaker, small differences can matter.